andrewstarritt/quaternion/README.md

     q.complex = complex(q.w, q.y).

 There is _no_ complementary attribute to obtain q.x and q.z as a single item.

+Mixed mode is also available for the ** operator.
+If a is a float or integer number, then with some restrictions the following are both provided:

+     q ** a
+     a ** q           -- a must be > 0.0

 ## <a name = "construction"/><span style='color:#00c000'>construction</span>